-"Absence" means a student's nonattendance at school for one school day or part of one school day.

-"Valid excuse" or "excused absence" means an absence resulting from:

-- a) an illness, which may be either mental or physical; - b) a death of a family member or close friend; - c) a documented medical appointment; - d) a family emergency; - e) an approved school activity; - f) a preapproved extended absence for a family activity or travel, consistent with school policy; or - g) an absence permitted by an individualized education program or accommodation plan, developed pursuant to relevant law.

-The Principal has the discretion to consider other absences as "valid excuses."

-"Habitual truant" means a school-age minor who: (1) is at least 12 years old; (2) is subject to the requirements of Section 53G-6-202; and (3)(a) is truant at least ten times during one school year; and (b) fails to cooperate with efforts on the part of school authorities to resolve the minor's attendance problem as required under Section 53G-6-206.

-"Truant" means absent from school without a valid excuse.
+- "Absence" or "absent" means the failure of a school-age child assigned to a class or class period to attend a class or class period.
+"Absence" or "absent" does not mean multiple tardies used to calculate an absence for the sake of a truancy. - "Valid excuse" or "excused absence" means an absence resulting from: - a) an illness, which may be either mental or physical, regardless of whether the school-age child or parent provides documentation from a medical professional; - b) mental or behavioral health of the school-age child; - c) a death of a family member or close friend; - d) a scheduled family event or a scheduled proactive visit to a health care provider in accordance with Section 53G-6-803(5); - e) a family emergency; - f) an approved School activity; - g) a preapproved extended absence for a family activity or travel, consistent with School policy; or - h) an absence permitted by an individualized education program or Section 504 accommodation plan. - The Principal has the discretion to consider other absences as "valid excuses." - "Valid excuse" or "excused absence" does not mean a parent acknowledgement of an absence for a reason other than those described above. - "Habitual truant" means a school-age child who: - (1) is in grade 7 or above and at least 12 years old; - (2) is subject to the requirements of Section 53G-6-202; and - (3)(a) is truant at least ten times during one school year; or (b) fails to cooperate with efforts on the part of School authorities to resolve the school-age child's attendance problem as required under Section 53G-6-206. - "School-age child" means a minor who is at least six years old but younger than 18 years old and who is not emancipated. - "School day" means the portion of a day that school is in session in which a school-age child is required to be in school for purposes of receiving instruction. - "Truant" means a condition by which a school-age child, without a valid excuse, is absent for (a) at least half of the school day; or (b) if the school-age child is enrolled in a learner verified program, as that term is defined by the State Board of Education, the relevant amount of time under the School's Learner Validated Program Policy.
+A school-age child may not be considered truant under this policy more than one time during one day.